nathanalderson/usage_rules/usage-rules/elixir.md

 - Read the docs and options fully before using tasks

 ## Testing
 - Run tests in a specific file with `mix test test/my_test.exs` and a specific test with the line number `mix test path/to/test.exs:123`
 - Limit the number of failed tests with `mix test --max-failures n`
 - Use `@tag` to tag specific tests, and `mix test --only tag` to run only those tests
 - Use `assert_raise` for testing expected exceptions: `assert_raise ArgumentError, fn -> invalid_function() end`
+- Use `mix help test` to for full documentation on running tests

+## Debugging

+- Use `dbg/1` to print values while debugging.
+This will display the formatted value and other relevant information in the console.